-In 1959, Jerry Richardson, former wide receiver on the Baltimore Colts, used his league championship bonus to co-franchise the first Hardee's restaurant in Spartanburg, SC.
+In 1959, Jerry Richardson, a former wide receiver on the Baltimore Colts, used his league championship bonus to co-franchise the first Hardee's restaurant in Spartanburg, SC.

 On December 15, 1987, entrepreneur Jerry Richardson announced his bid for an NFL expansion franchise in the Carolinas.

-From 1989 to 1991, Richardson Sports held preseason games around the Carolinas to highlight the demand for professional football.
+In 1989, Richardson Sports held preseason games around the Carolinas to highlight the demand for professional football.

-From 1989 to 1991, Richardson Sports held preseason games around the Carolinas to highlight the demand for professional football.
-In 1991, the group formally filed an application for the open expansion spot.
+In 1991, Richardson Sports formally filed an application for the open expansion spot.

-On October 26, 1993, the 28 NFL owners unanimously named the Carolina Panthers as the 29th member of the NFL.
+On October 26, 1993, the NFL owners unanimously named the Carolina Panthers as the 29th member of the NFL.

 In 1993, Jerry Richardson and other investors paid $206 million for the rights to start the Carolina Panthers team.